NTT123/pax/README.md

 ## Pax and other libraries <a id="paxandfriends"></a>

-Pax has several methods that are similar to Pytorch users.
+Pax has several methods that are similar to Pytorch.

 - ``self.parameters()`` returns parameters of the module.
 - ``self.register_parameter(name, value)`` registers ``name`` as a trainable parameters.